List of Bleach characters: H: Bazz-B

 Bazz-B (バズビー, Bazubī), short for Bazzard Black, is a hot-blooded and merciless Sternritter who has the epithet "H" for "The Heat" (Za Hīto) as he can manipulate the temperature of surrounding spirit pressure with a finger to create flames and explosions, increasing the potency up to all five fingers.
 He is a childhood friend of Haschwalth, whom he nicknamed "Jugo", having crossed paths with him while the latter was hunting a rabbit.
 He vows to kill Yhwach ever since the sovereign burned down his home and trained with Haschwalth for five years, intending to earn Yhwach's trust afterward.
 Bazz-B defeated Izuru Kira and the other 3rd Squad members when he appeared in Soul Society, using his power to offset Head Captain Yamamoto's attack when it was about to consume him and his fellow Sternritters.
 He was one of the Quincy most opposed to Uryu Ishida being named Yhwach's successor, thinking Haschwalth would be the successor and confronting him about his acceptance to their leader's ruling.
 During the second invasion, Bazz-B overpowers Hitsugaya before Cang intervened to kill the Soul Reaper captain.
 Bazz-B later confronts Shinji, Momo, and Marechiyo, intending to stop them from intervening Kenpachi's fight with the other Sternritters.
 He then stops Candice and her group from fighting Ichigo any further prior to Yhwach's arrival to the battlefield.
 After failing to kill Ichigo, Bazz-B takes on Rukia and Renji before he loses his power then Yhwach uses his Auswählen on him and the other surviving members left to fight the Soul Reapers of Squad 0.
 Bazz-B regroups with Liltotto and Giselle as they ally themselves with the Soul Reapers in entering the Royal Realm to kill their former master.
 Bazz-B eventually finds Haschwalth, livid to learn that his friend knew the full effect of Auswählen and did nothing as he resolves to kill him first.
 But Bazz-B loses his right arm to Haschwalth before being left to bleed to death after being slashed down the left flank.

-Bazz-B is voiced by Yūki Ono in the Japanese version of the anime and in the Japanese game Bleach: Brave Souls, while Chiaki Kobayashi voices him as a child.
-In the English dub, he is voiced by Xander Mobus, while Anne Yatco voices him as a child.
+Bazz-B is voiced by Yūki Ono in the original Japanese version of the anime and in the Japanese game Bleach: Brave Souls, while Chiaki Kobayashi voices him as a child.
+In the English dub, he is voiced by Xander Mobus while Anne Yatco voices him as a child.